-All changes from program schedule will also need approval of the clinical preceptor in addition to that of the program faculty.
+All changes from the program schedule will also need approval from the clinical preceptor in addition to the clinical coordinator.

-It is the student's responsibility to track the total amount of switches.
+It is the student's responsibility to track the number of switches.
+Each clinical change must not exceed one switch in one week.